remjg/AMCtoOwncloud/README.md

     ADDRESS = 'https://ncloud.zaclys.com'
     USERNAME = 'MyUserName'

-The CSV file containg all your student information must use colons `:` as separators and the following headers (there are optional parameters in function `get_students_from_csv()` to change this behaviour):
+The CSV file containing all your student information must use colons `:` as separators and the following headers (there are optional parameters in function `get_students_from_csv()` to change this behaviour):

     group:surname:name:number:owncloud:email
     3emeE:MOUSE:Mickey:3998:cabitzmil:mickeymouse@domain.com